Myanmar Walking Tours

 Embark on a walk to view one of the best-preserved temples, the magnificent Ananda Pahto.
-Visit a local lacquerware producer to see the incredibly skilled craftsmen at work and perhaps do some shopping.
+Visit a local lacquer ware producer to see the incredibly skilled craftsmen at work and perhaps do some shopping.

 Inle Princess Resort, Inle Lake

 Aureum Palace Hotel, Bagan

 Perched on the banks of the Ayeyarwady River and overlooking 800 years of history, the Aureum Palace was originally built as a traditional Burmese temple and now offers luxurious accomodations for all guests.
 The hotel is complete with an extensive spa facility, a fully-equipped fitness centre, a nightclub and a huge swimming pool affording a stunning view of Bagan’s pagoda landscape.
 View hotel website »